 Verdict: Bible Lunch

 I really enjoyed this lunch — a bowl of lentil stew with one of the cakes of bread on the side.
 Dipping the bread into the stew is heavenly (pun intended 🙂 )!
 The bread is sweet, crunchy and chewy.
 The soup is warm, hearty and salty.
 The textures and flavors compliment each other perfectly.
 This bread would also be delicious dipped in hummus, or maybe even with a chocolate fondue for a holiday treat?
 Enjoy!
-If you get inspired to convert any other recipes from Cooking with the Bible, I’d love to hear about it!

 We only recommend products and services we wholeheartedly endorse.
 This post may contain special links through which we earn a small commission if you make a purchase (though your price is the same).